 The moving-coil dynamic microphone has a diaphragm that moves according to the varying sound pressure around it.
 Attached to this diaphragm is a conduction coil that is surrounded by permanent magnets.

 As the coil moves, it experiences a changing magnetic flux.
 Therefore, electromagnetic induction takes place, and an electrical voltage is produced across the coil.
 Leads are taken from each end of the coil to carry out this electrical AC voltage, better known as the mic signal.

 Magnetic Induction In The Loudspeaker

 The loudspeaker has a conductive voice coil attached to a diaphragm.
 This conductive coil sits within a permanent magnetic structure.

 An electrical AC Voltage (an audio signal) is applied across the coil.
-Electromagnetic induction takes place, causing the coil to moves within the magnetic field according to the voltage that is applied to it.
+Electromagnetic induction occurs, causing the coil to move within the magnetic field according to the voltage applied to it.

 The diaphragm moves along with the attached coil, pushing air as it does so.
 This pushing and pulling causes varying sound pressure, which is better known as sound waves!

 A Loudspeaker Is Simply A Microphone In Reverse

 So we can see that a typical voice coil speaker is basically the same as a moving-coil dynamic microphone.